 Visit to UCLan Preston campus by Republic of Korea Ambassador to the UK HE Sung-nam Lim and UK Ambassador to the Republic of Korea HE Charles Hay.

 Pictured above from left to right: Isabel Donnelly, Dean of The School of Languages and International Studies; David Taylor, Chair of the University Board; H.E.
-Sungnam Lim, Ambassador of the Republic of Korea to the UK, H.E.Sir Charles Hay, UK Ambassador to the Republic of Korea; Professor Mike Thomas, Interim Vice Chancellor, and Professor Hazel Smith.
+Sungnam Lim, Ambassador of the Republic of Korea to the UK, H.E.Sir Charles Hay, UK Ambassador to the Republic of Korea; Professor Mike Thomas and Interim Vice Chancellor

-Pictured above from left to right: Professor Hazel Smith with H.E.
+Pictured above from left to right: H.E.
 Sir Charles Hay, UK ambassador to the Republic of Korea and H.E.
 Sungnam Lim, Ambassador of the Republic of Korea to the UK, visiting the Science Festival, UCLan campus facilities on 26th June.

 On June 23rd, Gianluca Spezza, PhD student at IKSU, participated in the international conference "North Korea’s ‘Jangmadang’ New Generation: Who Are They and What Is Their Impetus for Change?", organized by the Institute for Far Eastern Studies (IFES)/ University of North Korean studies and Kyungnam University, in Seoul.
 Spezza presented a paper titled "The Evolution of Education in the DPRK since 2000: International Cooperation, Elite Training and the Role of IT".
 The conference was attended by almost 200 among specialists, Korean press and the general public, alongside students of the University of North Korean studies.
 IFES and the University of North Korean studies are one of the main research and teaching hubs worldwide, focusing on the DPRK and inter-Korean relations.
 View full conference details and event report (in Korean).